Pegacraft/Age-engine/README.md

 Ability to create objects that ar looped and rendered by the engine.

 ### Simple UI components
-The whole engine is based on one canvas component on the window. becourse you cant use the normal swing components, we added new simple UI comonents like:
+The whole engine is based on one canvas component on the window. because you cant use the normal swing components, we added new simple UI comonents like:

 - Buttons
 - TextBoxes